 Chronic absences and late arrivals can be detrimental to the academic, social, and spiritual development of the student, the following guidelines are in place to help teachers and parents recognize when a potentially serious problem exists.
-If a student arrives late to school, they must report to the school office, where the student will receive a hall pass which is to be presented to the teacher for admittance into the classroom.
+If a student arrives late to school, they must report to the school office, receive a hall pass, are marked tardy, and proceed to their class and present the pass to their classroom teacher for admittance.